huggingface/datasets/datasets/snli/README.md

 ### Example ID

-The ID is an integer starting from 0.
-It has no inherent meaning.
+The IDs in the original dataset correspond to identifiers from Flickr30k or (the draft version of) VisualGenome, suffixed with an internal identifier, though these IDs are not included in the Hugging Face version of the corpus.

 ### Free text description for context (e.g. describe difference between title / selftext / body in Reddit data) and example

 For each ID, there is a string for the premise, a string for the hypothesis, and an integer for the label.
-Note that each premise appears three times with a different hypothesis and label.
+Note that each premise may appear three times with a different hypothesis and label.
 See the [SNLI corpus viewer](https://huggingface.co/nlp/viewer/?dataset=snli) to explore more examples.

 ID | Premise | Hypothesis | Label
 ---|---------|------------|-------